travelmarx/spotifyplaylistpython/README.md

 cd <this-repo-name>
 ```

+Optionally, [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) the repo to your own GitHub account and clone that repo.

-**Step 2.** Create environment variables we'll use in subsequent commands.
+**Step 2.** Create environment variables you'll use in subsequent commands.

-Change these variables as needed for your situation.
+Change these variables as appropriate for your situation.

 ```bash
 export RESOURCE_GROUP=myresourcegroup